divio/divio-cloud-docs/how-to/django-migrate-existing-project.rst

 ..  note::

-    In general, if the software included in your project already exists on the Divio Cloud as an Addon, it's recommended to use the packaged addon version.
+    In general, if the software included in your project already exists on the Divio as an Addon, it's recommended to use the packaged addon version.
 This will help ensure not only that it is suitably configured for the Divio Cloud, but that it will also co-exist well with other components.